moubarak/mlkit-hat/README.md

 # mlkit-hat
-MLKit Hat
+Folow instructions to wear a virtual hat

-This reposiitory builds and runs without any additional setup.

-Note: I have only tested this app on a physical device.
+Note: This reposiitory builds and runs without any additional setup.
+I have only tested this app on a physical device.